 The number of views is certainly a good metric to keep your eye on—if no one is viewing the video, it’s either not interesting to people, not useful for them, or you haven’t done a very good job of distributing it.
 You might need to revisit steps one and two above to come up with a new audience and/or concept.

 However, views alone aren’t all that important if your primary goal is to attract new clients.
 The following factors also matter:

 - How many leads the video generates

 - How well those leads convert into paying clients

 - How valuable those clients end up being for your law firm

 We have spent considerable time covering the measurement and analysis of metrics like your customer acquisition cost and ROI in previous posts, so we won’t cover them in detail here.

 But mainly, you should plan to implement a lead tracking system, or CRM, to capture data about where your leads come from.
 This will make the process of calculating your conversion rate and ROI that much easier.

-Effective marketing is a learning process that requires a fair amount of trial and error, but with the right strategy going in, you’ll be sure to maximize your opportunity to succeed the first time around.
+Effective marketing is a learning process that requires a fair amount of trial and error.
+But with the right strategy going in, you’ll be sure to maximize your odds of succeeding at video marketing for lawyers the first time around.